 The term Acceptable Media Types denotes the media types that are acceptable to the user agent in the response.
 The Acceptable Media Types are those specified in:

-The <accept> query parameter, which may or may not be present.
+The accept query parameter, which may or may not be present.

 The Accept header field, which shall be present.